Hybrid Quantum-Classical Search Algorithms: Model of Computation

 The memory of a quantum algorithm is organized in registers.
 Each register is associated with some finite set $S$ and a complex Euclidean space of dimension $|S|$, denoted $\mathbb{C}^{S}$.
 The standard basis of this space is some fixed orthonormal basis whose vectors are uniquely labeled by the elements of $S$.
 The pure states of the register are denoted by (column) unit vectors in $\mathbb{C}^{S}$.
 A qubit is a register associated with the set $\{0,1\}$, and multiple qubits can be grouped together into a larger register.

+For $M$ a matrix or a column vector, let $M^*$ denote its complex conjugate transpose.
 We use the bold font to denote standard basis vectors.
 That is, given $i\in S$, the vector $\pmb{i}$ corresponds to $|i\>$ in Dirac's notation, and thus $\pmb{i}\pmb{i}^*$ is equivalent to $|i\>\<i|$.
 We use regular (i.e., not bold) letters $\psi$ and $\zeta$ to denote other vectors, which are not required to be one of the standard basis vectors, nor to have the unit length.
 We may also write a pure state $\psi$ as its corresponding density operator $\psi\psi^*$.
 The quantum memory can also be in a mixed-state, in which case its corresponding density operator is a convex combination over pure states $\psi\psi^*$.

 The memory of a quantum algorithm typically consists of multiple registers, and the state of the entire memory is a density operator on the tensor product of the Euclidean spaces corresponding to each register.
 The evolution of quantum memory is governed by completely-positive trace-preserving super-operators, an evolution governed by unitary operators being a special case.
 When an operator or a super-operator acts as the identity on some registers, we typically omit those registers from the notation.